About Dehydration From Exercise and Summer Activities

 *Caffeine and alcohol remove fluid from your body; for this reason, it’s important to avoid caffeine and alcohol to prevent getting dehydrated.

-What To Do When You Become Dehydrated
+When You Become Dehydrated

 The best way to avoid becoming dehydrated is to drink plenty of water-based fluids throughout your day.
 If you participate in activities that make you sweat, you also should replace the salts, potassium, and other substances such as electrolytes that are essential to proper body function.
 Water and water-based drinks such as Gatorade and Propel can restore the liquid and minerals as well as the electrolytes you need to stay healthy.